peakphp/framework/src/Config/README.md

 # Peak\Config
-This component manage configuration of various format and source and merge them recursivly into one configurations collection.
+This component manage configuration of various format and source and merge them recursivly into one configuration collection.

 ## Installation outside framework